Sparky101-2/autorun360/README.md

 Most autorun scripts default to holding the stick forward, which doesn't work in games with a fixed camera.
 This one adjusts input direction dynamically — so if you’re moving right on-screen, the stick is pushed right accordingly.

+Using autorun360 feels intuitive:

+- Whilst autorun360 is on, you can change the direction by moving the left stick in any direction near to the outer  edge (i.e. with a stick strength > 85).

+- Autorun360 will continue in the direction that you last pointed the Left stick in.

 ## Trigger customisation

 The way I have implemented the triggers for enabling and disabling the autorun360 function is: